Community is universal. We've all been part of one in some shape or form — which is likely why so many communities are started without a strategy.

 It's never a bad idea to start small.
 In fact, many community pros will recommend you intentionally limit the speed at which a new community grows.
 However, this is not always possible in practice, and if that's the case, it's OK — it just means you need to make an effort to layer relationship-building on top of an "open the floodgates" moment.

-This might involve a series of emails, encouraging them to engage in the community by introducing themselves, making a post, and so on.
+A well-thought-out onboarding sequence can go a long way in making new members feel welcome and involved in your community.
+You can do this in multiple ways, such as sending a series of emails, encouraging them to engage in the community by introducing themselves, making a post, sending a personal welcome message, and so on.

-Once you've completed the following steps, your community strategizing isn't over.
+Your community strategizing isn't over once you've completed these steps.
 Strategies aren't a one-time thing to develop and deliver.
 That slide deck, wiki, or document you created should be constantly dusted off and built upon as you continue to learn about your community and your members.

-Even if you have an existing community, elements of strategy work, the steps above, should be re-evaluated continuously as you grow — so that you're always acting with purpose.
+Even if you have an existing community, you should continue to re-evaluate elements of strategy as you grow — so that you're always acting with purpose.